wizardofosmium/porolog/README.md

 ## Dependencies

 The aim of `porolog` is to provide a logic engine with a minimal footprint.
-The only dependency is Yard for documentation.
+The only extra dependency is Yard for documentation.

 ## Installation